Tenderboss/signIn-of-Tencent-Class/README.md

 ## Usage
 1.Create a new bookmark, name it yourself;

-2.Copy the text below and paste in the bookmark url in your browser;
+2.Copy the text without commet and paste in the bookmark url in your browser;

 3.On the web page of Tencent Class, click the Bookmark then it works;